justinlittman/fbarc/README.md

 ### Url
-The url command will return the url for retrieving the graph of a node according to the specified node type definition.
+The url command will return the url for retrieving the graph of a node according to the specified definition.

     python fbarc.py url page 1191441824276882

-## Node type definitions
+## Definitions
-Node type definitions specify what fields and connections will be returned for a node type.
+Definitions specify what fields and connections will be returned for a node type.

-Node type definitions are represented as simple python configuration files stored in the `definitions` or `local_definitions` directories.
-Node type definitions in `definitions` are distributed with f(b)arc.
+Definitions are represented as simple python configuration files stored in the `definitions` or `local_definitions` directories.
+Definitions in `definitions` are distributed with f(b)arc.
-You can add additional node type definitions in `local_definitions`.
-A node type definitions in `local_definitions` with the same filename as a node type definition in `definitions` will take precedence.
+You can add additional definitions in `local_definitions`.
+A definition in `local_definitions` with the same filename as a definition in `definitions` will take precedence.

-Here is an example node type definition for a Page:
+Here is an example definition for a Page:

     definition = {
-        'fields': [
-            'name',
-            'about'
-        ],
-        'extended_fields': [
-            'bio'
-        ],
-        'connections': {

-        },
-        'extended_connections': {
-            'albums': 'album'
+        'albums': {'edge_type': 'album'},
+        'bio': {},
+        likes': {'edge_type': 'page', 'follow_edge': False},
+        'name': {'default': True}
     }
-    }

-`fields` are a list of the fields to be retrieved for the node. `connections` are a map of the connections to node type definitions for the connections to be retrieved for the node.
-When the connection is retrieved as part of the node's graph the node type definition will determine what fields and connections are retrieved.

-`extended_fields` and `extended_connections` are only retrieved when this node is the primary node being retrieved.
-If a node is being retrieved because it is a connection, the `extended_fields` and `extended_connections` will not be retrieved.
-In this example, if the graph of `WhiteHouse` is being retrieved with the Page node type definition, `fields`, `extended_fields`, `connections`, and `extended_connections` will be retrieved.
-As part of that node graph, when retrieving the Page's Albums with the `album` node type definition, only the `fields` and `connections` will be retrieved.
-Note that if an album is retrieved separately because a level greater than 1 is specified, its extended fields and connections will also be retrieved.
+A definition is a specified as a map of names to fields or edges to be retrieved for the node.

+A name with an `edge_type` is an edge.
+The value of `edge_type` is the name of another definition.

+A field or edge in which `default` is `True` will always be retrieved.
+Otherwise, the field or edge will only be retrieved when the node is the primary node being retrieved.
+In other words, default fields or edges specify the summary for a node type; other fields or edges are part of the detail for a node type.

+If an edge has `follow_edge` set to `False` then only the default fields or edges will be retrieved for that edge.
+That edge will be omitted from recursive retrieval.
+For example, for a Page, the likes edge is set to not follow edges because this would cause retrieval of all pages that liked this page, which is not desired.

 The [Graph API Explorer](https://developers.facebook.com/tools/explorer) is helpful for understanding the fields and connections that are available for a node type.
 Less helpful is the [Graph API Reference](https://developers.facebook.com/docs/graph-api/reference).

-Pull requests for improving node type definitions are welcome.

 ## F(b)arc Viewer
 F(b)arc Viewer allows you to view and explore the data retrieved from the API.